Big-Data-ETSIT/practica_creativa/README.md

   ```
     cd practica_creativa
   ```
-  Set the `JAVA_HOME` env variable with teh path of java installation directory, for example:
+  Set the `JAVA_HOME` env variable with the path of java installation directory, for example:
   ```
     export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64
   ```
-  Set the `SPARK_HOME` env variable with teh path of your Spark installation folder, for example:
+  Set the `SPARK_HOME` env variable with the path of your Spark installation folder, for example:
   ```
     export SPARK_HOME=/opt/spark
+    # if installed with sdkman you can get the installation folder with 'whereis spark-submit'
   ```
   Now, execute the script `train_spark_mllib_model.py`
   ```